 Sean Santa published Down and Out and: Prose, Poetry, Stories from Cleveland.

-Terry Moir is program director at WKYC-TV in Cleveland.
+Terry Moir is Program Director at WKYC-TV Channel 5 in Cleveland.

 Jon Forman helped found the Cleveland International Film Festival, and owns the Cleveland Cinemas chain.